- Share this article on Facebook

 The deal comes amid continuing consolidation in the EDM space, driven by such companies as Robert Sillerman‘s SFX Entertainment.

 Talpa Music owns more than 37,000 songs, including from such EDM stars as Afrojack, Tiesto, Fedde Le Grand, Laidback Luke and Bakermat.
-Overall, it handles the publishing rights to over 500,000 songs.
+Overall, it handles the publishing rights to more than 500,000 songs.

 Recent hits featuring Talpa Music writers include Give Me Everything (Tonight) by Pitbull ft.
 Ne-Yo & Afrojack, Titanium by David Guetta ft.
 Sia, Bang Bang by Will.i.am, As Your Friend by Afrojack ft.
 Chris Brown, I Could Be The One by Avicii & Nicky Romero and Run The World (Girls) by Beyonce.